“Succession” Season Four Review [Spoilers]

 Not only does Kieran Culkin’s Roman have the best lines, but he also seems to be the only Roy child with any sense of what money is worth.
 Connor even considered spending $100 million on ads for his presidential campaign in order to keep polling at one per cent and buys his father’s old home for $63 million at his wake.

 Early in the season, Shiv, Ken and Roman teamed up, united against their father.
-This alliance is now fraying.
+No surprise, that the alliance broke.
 Ken and Roman came together to be joint CEOs, promising to keep Shiv in the loop.
-Obviously, they are going back on that and it even looks like Ken is cutting at Roman as they both attempt to crash the GoJo deal.
-The confrontation at the top of the mountain in Norway was spectacular, revealing again Roman’s emotional vulnerability and Kendall’s weakness.
-Can they stop Mattson and not break the law?
-Based on all their previous business dealings, that is hard to believe.
-This may be where Shiv steps up.
-She certainly seemed to be… close… with Mattson.
-Or maybe it will be Gerri to the rescue.
-Again.
-She has been a calm and authoritative presence throughout, even though Roman was told to fire her by Logan at the wedding.
+Obviously, they went back on that very quickly.
+However, the confrontation at the top of the mountain in Norway was spectacular, revealing again Roman’s emotional vulnerability and Kendall’s weakness.

 The Disgusting Brothers

 You cannot discuss “Succession” without discussing Tom and Greg, the self-appointed “disgusting brothers”.
-Throughout this season their interactions have been absolutely amazing.
-Never forget Tom’s comments about how embarrassing Greg’s date’s large handbag is.
+Throughout this season their interactions were absolutely amazing.
+And never forget Tom’s comments about how embarrassing Greg’s date’s large handbag is.
 His ability to wind Greg up, including about that date and Logan’s home CCTV system in episode one, is incredible.
-They need one another too, though.
-Tom still has some power and Greg has a canny way of knowing the gossip, such as the so-called “kill list”.
-This skill may help him survive when others do not.
+They need one another.
+Greg had a canny way of knowing the gossip, such as the so-called “kill list” as the takeover was playing out.
+This skill kept his head above water for most of the season, until he overplayed his hand with Kendall, to Tom’s fury.
+However, even after their fight, Tom still said he’d keep Greg around.

 [Photograph credit: Claudette Barius/HBO]